tobi-wan-kenobi/bumblebee-status/docs/modules.rst

 ~~~~~~~~~~

 Displays the brightness of a display

+The following executables can be used if `use_acpi` is not enabled:
+    * brightnessctl
+    * light
+    * xbacklight

 Parameters:
     * brightness.step: The amount of increase/decrease on scroll in % (defaults to 2)